Abraham-Moraes-Arroyo/Charity/README.md

-# Charity
+# Charity work

-There is finally a working page and the next thing that I plan to implement is having a button that will give the user a google form button that asks the user what charities stook out the most to them.
-David Rojas suggested that.
+I have created the format in which the charities can be organized and displayed onto a screen.
+There is still a lot of work that needs to be done.